EltZ36/Determinant-solver/README.md

-# Determinant-solver
+# Matrix-calculator

-Solves determinants.
-I may do something with Cramer's rule.
+Solves matrixes.
+Will add Determinants and Cramer's rule soon.